illmouse/mysripts/PS/readme.md

 Instructions:

-1. Copy script to computer.
+1. Copy script to some folder.
 2. Modify path variables in script to meet your settings.
 3. Set timeout variable in minutes (default 3 hours)
-4. Create task in sheduler to run this task on logon (or startup, whatever you want).
+4. Create task in sheduler to run this script on logon (or startup, whatever you want).
 Example of task XML is included.

 Have a nice day :-)